Francesca Albanese: Gaza war

-She called for sanctions and an arms embargo.
+Albanese called for sanctions and an arms embargo.
 She was one of the many UN experts who spoke out against the sale of arms to Israel in June 2024 to be used in the conflict in Gaza.
 The experts cautioned arms suppliers and finance companies that they would be implicated in human rights violations.
-The signatories to the warning included special reporteurs Paula Gaviria Betancur, Tlaleng Mofokeng and Margaret Satterthwaite.

-Further, Albanese points to the settler colonial context of genocidal practices resulting in "destruction and replacement of Indigenous peoples" and recommends the "reconstitution of the United Nations Special Committee against Apartheid" to address the situation in Palestine.
+The signatories to the warning included special reporteurs Paula Gaviria Betancur, Tlaleng Mofokeng, and Margaret Satterthwaite.
+Furthermore, she points to the settler colonial context of genocidal practices resulting in "destruction and replacement of Indigenous peoples", and recommends the "reconstitution of the United Nations Special Committee against Apartheid" to address the situation in Palestine.

-During a briefing on the international legal responsibilities for preventing genocide, Albanese said that, given the way Israel is currently behaving, it is time to consider suspending their credential as a Member State, under Article 6 of the Charter of the United Nations".

-In an interview with the Middle East Eye in November 2024, Albanese described Foreign Secretary of the United Kingdom David Lammy as a genocide denier, and stated that the British government has done nothing to prevent Israel's atrocities in Gaza.

-In March 2025 Betar, a Jewish far-right organization, threatened Albanese with a pager attack during her visit to London.
-The group posted a statement on Twitter that said "Join us to give Francesca a [pager emoji] in London on Tuesday."
-The pager emoji is a reference to the 2024 pager attacks in Lebanon.
-Albanese said that she and her family had received death threats.